gabriieelreeis/desafio-angular-softtek/README.md

 ## Valid CPF's

-These are the valid data for the tests
+These are the valid data for testing
 `31176742094`, `92854577035`, `10690753616`